 If you are not eligible for work authorization, you are not eligible to apply for a Social Security Number (SSN).
 At first this may appear to be a problem as you may be asked to supply your SSN when trying to open a bank account, having your phone turned on, etc. SSNs are not actually required for most of these tasks.
 You can find more information here about navigating life in the US without an SSN.
 Important Note: if you will be applying for a driver’s license, you are required to present an SSN, or if you are not eligible for one, you need to visit the Social Security Administration (SSA) Office in downtown Ithaca to request a letter verifying your ineligibility.
 This should be done no more than a month before applying for a license.
 The SSA Office is located at 127 W. State Street, 2nd floor.
 Once you receive an SSN, it is yours for life!

 If you are authorized to work and choose to do so, Federal and State taxes are likely to be withheld from your pay.
-The tax year runs from January 1st through December 31st.
+The tax year runs from January 1 through December 31.
 In January you will receive a statement of your earnings from your employer and will use the information provided to file a “tax return” with the IRS.
 When filing the return, you will be able to determine whether you owe additional taxes to the U.S. governement, or are eligible for a refund.
-In mid-February of each year, non-resident tax information is available at the ISSO.
-The ISSO also organizes basic tax workshops.
+In mid-February of each year, non-resident tax information is available at International Services.
+We also offer basic tax workshops.
 For more information about taxes, please visit the Tax section.

 Taking casual courses is permitted for most visa categories.
 If you would like to pursue a “course of study” (generally defined as full-time and/or working towards earning a degree) please speak with the ISSO (particularly if you hold an F2 or B2 visa).